-- 1. Turn radio ON and select a Zone/Group you wish to program. - 2.
-Press the 4-Way Navigation key to the right once or until the "FPP" softkey is visible on the display.
-(See figure 1) - Press the "FPP" softkey to proceed into programming mode. - Radio will indicate or ask for programming password, press the "OK" softkey to enter program mode.
-(See Figure 2) - Radio will display active zone, select the desired zone by pressing the 4-Way Navigation key left or right.
-(See Figure 3) - Once the desired zone is reached, press the "VIEW" softkey to change the channel programming information.
-(See Figure 4) - 3.
-Select the desired channel to program, by pressing the 4-Way Navigation key left or right. - Once the desired channel is reached, press the "VIEW" softkey to change that particular channel programming information. - 4.
-The display will indicate "TX:xxx.xxxxx", press the "EDIT" softkey to change the TX frequency.
-(See Figure 5) - Enter the valid TX frequency and press the "OK" softkey, then press the 4-Way Navigation key to the right to enter the RX frequency. - 5.
-The display will indicate "RX:xxx.xxxxx, press the "EDIT" softkey to change the RX frequency.
-(See Figure 6) Enter the valid RX frequency and press the "OK" softkey, then press the 4-Way Navigation key to the right to enter the TX tone. - 6.
-The display will indicate "TX PL: 0 CSQ", press the "EDIT" softkey to change the TX tone.
-(See Figure 7) - · Enter a valid TX tone via the keypad and press the "OK" softkey, or - Press the 4-Way Navigation key up or down and select the desired tone and press the "OK" softkey. - · Press the 4-Way Navigation key to the right to enter the RX tone.

-Note: If an invalid tone is entered, radio will default to the closest valid tone.
-"0 CSQ" is default for NO TONE.
+- "TX:xxx.xxxxx", press the "EDIT" softkey to change the Transmit Frequency.
+(See Figure 5) - Enter the valid Transmit Frequency and press the "OK" softkey, then press the 4-Way Navigation key to the right to the next parameter. - 5.
+"RX:xxx.xxxxx", press the "EDIT" softkey to change the Receive frequency.
+(See Figure 6) Enter the valid RX frequency and press the "OK" softkey, then press the 4-Way Navigation key to the right to the next parameter. - 6.
+"TX PL: 0 CSQ", press the "EDIT" softkey to change the Transmit Tone.
+(See Figure 7) - Enter a valid Transmit Tone via the keypad and press the "OK" softkey, or - Press the 4-Way Navigation key up or down and select the desired tone and press the "OK" softkey. - Press the 4-Way Navigation key to the right to the next parameter.
+Note: "0 CSQ" is default for NO TONE. - 7.
+"RX PL: 0 CSQ", press the "EDIT" softkey to change the Receive Tone.
+(See Figure 8) Enter a valid RX tone via the keypad and press the "OK" softkey, or

-- 7. The display will indicate "RX PL: 0 CSQ", press the "EDIT" softkey to change the RX tone.
-(See Figure 8) - Enter a valid RX tone via the keypad and press the "OK" softkey, or - Press the 4-Way Navigation Key up or down and select the desired tone and press the "OK" softkey. - Press the 4-way Navigation key to the right to enter the TX DPL.

-Note: If an invalid tone is entered, radio will default to the closest valid tone.
-"0 CSQ" is default for NO TONE.
+- Press the 4-Way Navigation Key up or down and select the desired tone and press the "OK" softkey. - Press the 4-way Navigation key to the right to the next parameter.
+Note: "0 CSQ" is default for NO TONE.